3MFConsortium/spec_materials/3MF Materials Extension.md

 A 2D texture resource provides information about texture image data, found via the provided path reference, which MUST also be the target of a 3D Texture relationship from the 3D Model part.

-**contenttype** - The only supported content types are JPEG and PNG, as more specifically specified in the 3MF core spec under the [6.1.
+**contenttype** - The only supported content types are JPEG and PNG, as described in the 3MF Core Specification under the [6.1.
 Thumbnail](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#61-thumbnail) section.

 The following table shows the logical interpretation of possible input pixel layouts.
 The meaning of symbols is as follows: R – red, G – green, B – blue, A – alpha, Y – grayscale.